ronniechong/pebblejs-whatsforlunch/readme.md

 #What's my lunch with PebbleJS and NodeJS

 ##The idea
-I made a simple random lunch generator using JS and Firebase [https://github.com/ronniechong/js-whatsforlunch]
+I made a simple random lunch generator using JS and Firebase [https://github.com/ronniechong/js-whatsforlunch] a while ago.

-I came across the PebbleJS when I was at the Nodebots International Day [http://nodebotsau.io/] and one of the attendant demo'd me the PebbleJS API and CloudPebble IDE.
-That pique my interest and I thought I gave it a go making a Pebble app.
-So I decided to try using my simple Firebase + JS app as one example.
+A week ago, I came across the PebbleJS when I was at the Nodebots International Day [http://nodebotsau.io/] and one of the attendant demo'd me the PebbleJS API and CloudPebble IDE.
+That piqued my interest and I thought I gave it a go making a Pebble app.
+So I decided to try using my simple Firebase + JS app as an example.
 This app was prototyped in a couple hours.

 Basically, the app fires an Ajax request to a Node Server and returns a random lunch venue.
 That will then displayed on the watch.